 Come for a half day cruise in one of our motor boats.
 All have wheelchair lifts and kitchen and toilet facilities.

 We have three motor cruisers.
-Maureen Kenyon (8 passengers).
-Nancy Bee II (9 passengers) and White Admiral (8 passengers).
+Nancy Bee II (9 passengers), Maureen Kenyon (8 passengers) and White Admiral (8 passengers).
 All of them have a wheelchair lift, galley and toilet facilities, heating for chillier days, and lifejackets and buoyancy aids available on board.
 White Admiral is a 28 ft. electric powered cabin cruiser.
 She can carry up to 8 passengers for a quiet eco-friendly trip along the rivers Ant and around Barton Broad, and is ideal for wildlife spotting.
 Nancy Bee II and Maureen Kenyon are diesel powered motor boats, usually based at Ludham Bridge, a short (10 minute) drive from the Centre.
 From Ludham you can cruise the Rivers Ant, Bure and Thurne, perhaps cruising up the winding River Ant to How Hill or downstream past the remains of St Benet’s Abbey on to the faster flowing River Bure.
 The choice is yours.

 The volunteer driver will point out wildlife and places of interest as you go along.
-You can even have a go at driving the boat!

 Barton Broad is ideally suited for bird watching and the study of plant and animal life which abounds in the area.